yunusserhat/turkish-food-vlm-benchmark/README.md

 # Turkish Food VLM Benchmark

+> **Note:** Full code and resources will be made publicly available upon the acceptance of the associated research paper.

 This repository contains the code and experimental setup for the research paper: **"Performance comparison of multimodal vision-language models in classifying Turkish dishes"**

 ## Abstract